What is Hawkeye malware?

 Distribution of Hawkeye

 Hawkeye trojan uses multiple distribution methods including packaging within free downloadable programs or being disguised as legitimate software.
-Hawkeye can also be installed to the victim’s PC manually if the attacker gains either remote or physical access to the machine.
+Hawkeye can also be installed on the victim’s PC manually if the attacker gains either remote or physical access to the machine.

 However, the most commonly used distribution method is email phishing, where the malware is distributed as a malicious attachment, usually a Microsoft Word document.
-Known phishing campaigns usually revolve around notifications regarding an issue with a real product, quotation requests, payment orders or random or personal, disturbing topics which were aimed at tricking the victim to download the attachment.
+Known phishing campaigns usually revolve around notifications regarding an issue with a real product, quotation requests, payment orders or random or personal, disturbing topics that were aimed at tricking the victim to download the attachment.

 In most cases, the Microsoft Office opens the document with a warning and Hawkeye displays a message prompting to enable editing, which the user must interact with in order for the trojan to start the execution process.
 In some other cases hower, the malware uses Microsoft Office exploits, allowing Hawkeye to start the execution without any user interaction.